Call PharmaceutIcal Product dEveLopment from INnovativE academic research (PIPELINE)

 More information

-The Specific Guidelines for the PIPELINE call (available for download below) include more information on the requirements, scope, pre-application selection procedure, a general overview of the submission procedure for the pre- and full proposal, and collaboration with the CDD in this call.
-When the pre-application period closes, more details on the submission procedure and timelines for the pre- and full proposal phase will be included in the Specific Guidelines.
+Specific Guidelines for the PIPELINE call v2 (for download below) include more information on the requirements, scope, pre-application selection procedure, the submission procedure for the pre- and full proposal, evaluation criteria and collaboration with the CDD in this call.

 General guidelines for the submission, instructions for GMS, review procedures, and budget format can be found in the current KWF Guidelines 2022.